acenolaza/GalleyCodingExercise/README.md

 Game solution was written in Kotlin since I always try to learn new things while solving this kind of exercises.

 I also did some research on how to build binaries for multiples platforms since I'm using Windows 10 but the person testing this could be using MacOS or Linux.
 Kotlin provides a technology called Kotlin/Native which allows compiling Kotlin code to native binaries, which can run without a virtual machine.
 This produces a self-contained program that does not require an additional runtime or virtual machine.
-The downside to this has been testing and debugging the code from withing IntelliJ IDEA.
+The downside to this has been testing and debugging the code from within IntelliJ IDEA.

 Ok, enough introduction now let's talk code...